jquantstats vs. QuantStats — Engineering Comparison¶

 All figures were measured against the versions installed in this repo's environment: jquantstats 0.9.6 and QuantStats 0.0.81 (both pure-Python, neither ships a compiled extension).

-TL;DR — QuantStats is a procedural, pandas-centric library: a handful of large modules of free functions that operate on (and monkey-patch onto) pandas Series. jquantstats is an object-oriented, Polars-native library: many small modules composed via mixins and protocols into frozen, immutable, memoised objects, behind a strict-typed, 100%-covered, mutation-tested quality gate.
+TL;DR — QuantStats is a procedural, pandas-centric library: a handful of large modules of free functions that operate on (and monkey-patch onto) pandas Series. jquantstats is an object-oriented, Polars-native library: many small modules composed via mixins and protocols into frozen, immutable, memoised objects, behind a strict-typed, 100%-covered quality gate.
 QuantStats optimises for familiarity and reach; jquantstats optimises for correctness, type-safety, and maintainability.

 At a glance¶